aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-pot/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to POT within C++ Applications" h2="Convert PS to POT within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Are you a C++ developer looking to add a feature to integrate PS to POT conversion inside your C++ applications?
+PS to POT conversion is a useful feature for C++ developers as it allows them to convert PostScript files into PowerPoint templates.
+This can be useful for creating presentations, reports, and other documents.

+<h2>How Aspose.Total Helps for PS to POT Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help C++ developers to easily integrate PS to POT conversion into their applications.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export PS to PPTX and convert PPTX to POT respectively.

+The Aspose.PDF for C++ API allows developers to export PostScript files to PPTX format.
+It supports a wide range of features such as text extraction, image extraction, and page manipulation.
+It also supports a variety of image formats such as JPEG, PNG, and TIFF.

+The Aspose.Slides for C++ API can be used to convert PPTX to POT format.
+It supports a wide range of features such as text formatting, slide transitions, and animation.
+It also supports a variety of image formats such as JPEG, PNG, and TIFF.

-Are you a C++ developer looking to add to integrate PS to POT conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+By using Aspose.Total for C++, C++ developers can easily integrate PS to POT conversion into their applications in just two simple steps.
+First, they can export PS to PPTX by using Aspose.PDF for C++.
+Secondly, they can convert PPTX to POT by using Aspose.Slides for C++.
+This makes it easy for C++ developers to quickly and easily add PS to POT conversion feature to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}